houssem-tebai/Covid-19-Chest-Xray-Detector/README.md

   now you have a REST api serving at http://localhost:8502/v1/models/xray_model:predict and in its backend lives our model, next step is   to run our frontend app to be able to send images and recieves prediction from this Web-Service

 4. Now we just need to run app.py, and we have two options here.

-  1. run it with your IDE of choice or from the command line but before we do that we need to install some python dependencies to run the code without any error to that just run this command in the application directory
+  * run it with your IDE of choice or from the command line but before we do that we need to install some python dependencies to run the code without any errors to do that, just run this command inside the application directory
   ```
   pip install --no-cache-dir -r requirements.txt
   ```
-  after installing the requirements you should be able to run app.py to know if everything went good you should get this message on your terminal after running the app
+  after installing the requirements you should be able to run app.py to know if everything went well, you should get this message on your terminal.
   ```
  * Serving Flask app "app" (lazy loading)
  * Environment: production